Devpreetx/Email_spam_classification/README.md

 - **Logistic Regression**
 - **Gradient Boosting**
   ---
-The best-performing model (based on accuracy & F1 score) was saved as spam_model.pkl using Joblib for future use in prediction without retraining.
+The best-performing model (based on accuracy & F1 score) was saved as spam_classifier_model.pkl and tfidf_vectorizer.pkl using Joblib for future use in prediction without retraining.

 🚀 **Streamlit Web App**
 You can run the Streamlit frontend using the command: